 Ruth L. Kirschstein NRSA for Individual Predoctoral MD/PhD Degree Fellows (F30)

-The NCI Ruth L. Kirschstein National Research Service F30 Award supports promising doctoral candidates who will perform dissertation research and training for an MD/PhD degree in a scientific health-related field relevant to the mission of the NCI during the tenure of the award.
-The NCI encourages applicants to submit applications during the first three years of doctoral training to ensure that at least one year of dissertation-stage research training will remain at the time of award.
+The NCI Ruth L. Kirschstein National Research service F30 Award supports promising doctoral candidates who will perform dissertation research and training for an MD/PhD degree in a scientific health-related field relevant to the mission of the NCI during the tenure of the award.
+Applicants for the F30 must be within 48 months of matriculation into an accredited MD/PhD program at the time of application.

-NCI requires a clear cancer focus in graduate research training and gives funding priority to applications whose primary sponsor has cancer-related R01 (or equivalent) research funding.
+NCI requires a clear cancer focus in graduate research training and gives funding priority to applications whose primary sponsor has cancer-related R01 or R01-like, peer-reviewed research grants at the time of application and the time of the award.
 For the NCI F30 Award, R01-like research funding includes peer-reviewed research grants from other federal sources and private foundations with a duration of at least 3 years with a minimum of $150,000 direct costs per year.
 The primary sponsor is expected to maintain such grant support during the project period.
 Grants under a no-cost extension do not qualify.

 For more complete information, please refer to the Program Announcement and/or contact the program staff.